 But at least one industry player says that formula is easier said than done, especially as long as so many SNFs remain fully planted in the traditional fee-for-service world.

-“I think I’d be negligent to advise any of my clients to reduce their length of stay for their fee-for-service population,” Vincent Fedele, director of analytics at Zimmet Healthcare Consulting Group, said Wednesday at the company’s annual conference in Atlantic City, N.J.
+“I think I’d be negligent to advise any of my clients to reduce their length of stay for their fee-for-service population,” Vincent Fedele, director of analytics at Zimmet Healthcare Services Group, said Wednesday at the company’s annual conference in Atlantic City, N.J.

 The skilled nursing industry, according to Fedele, is currently stuck somewhere between two very different worlds — fee-for-service Medicare and value-based payments — with little room to maneuver in the center.

 “You can’t have two feet in fee-for-service, and you can’t have two feet in population health management right now,” he said.
 “And we’re somewhere in the middle right now, in an awkward stage.”